-When I started Gymdesk in 2016 as a solo founder, I had high confidence I could ship a working product, but much less confidence in my ability to generate traction and revenue from it – i.e, marketing.
+When I started Gymdesk in 2016 as a solo founder, I had high confidence I could ship a working product, but much less confidence in my ability to generate demand and acquire customers – i.e, marketing.

 Over the past 8+ years I had to learn how to generate leads and convert them to paying customers through many experiments, failures, persistence and learning from others.
-This without raising venture capital, and having the budget to “buy” customers through expensive paid ads with a long payback period.
+I did this without raising venture capital, and having the budget to “buy” customers through expensive paid ads with a long payback period.

 There are 3 levers you can use to increase revenue with B2B SaaS –

-From there it’s just basic math: (number of leads x conversion rate x average monthly plan) = new monthly recurring revenue (not accounting for churn).
+From there it’s just basic math: (number of leads x conversion rate x average monthly plan) = new monthly recurring revenue.
+This, of course, does not account for churn – the lower the churn the easier it is to grow recurring revenue.

 In this article I’ll be focusing on the first lever, lead generation.